Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

 )<reset_horizontal>

-To prevent using popups or relying on hamburger menus, ReSet opted to provide advanced configuration of each functionality using the AdwNavigationPage provided by libadwaita@libadwaita.
+To prevent using popups or relying on hamburger menus, ReSet opted to provide advanced configuration of each functionality using the AdwNavigationPage provided by libadwaita @libadwaita.
 This module allows for a seamless transition from a parent to a child window by clicking the button with the target page name.
 In @reset_audio and @reset_profiles, the AdwNavigationPage can be seen in use.